 This page describes the best Canadian Rockies trail maps.
-While the Canadian Rockies Trail Guide provides maps with total or partial coverage for most of the trails described, and or eBooks have a map for each trail, they are only designed to give you a general idea of trail location, course and surrounding topography.
+While the Canadian Rockies Trail Guide provides 37 colour maps with total or partial coverage for most of the trails described, they are only designed to give you a general idea of trail location, course and surrounding topography.
 These maps are adequate for short walks and most day hikes, but it’s always nice to have a more detailed Canadian Rockies trail map along to identify natural features and to help dispel confusion.
 A good topographic map also provides an overview of trail systems, which allows you to customize your itinerary.
 And these maps are a necessity when heading into more remote regions.

 Canadian Government Topographic Maps.
 All areas in the mountain parks are covered by National Topographic System (NTS) 1:50,000 scale maps (approximately 2 cm = 1 km).
 These sheets are printed on water repellant paper and provide a high degree of topographic detail; they are extremely useful for both navigation and the identification of natural features.
 Unfortunately, it takes over 40 of these maps to cover the mountain parks, and even shorter trails can sometimes run over two or three sheets.
 Additionally, the series is not reliable for current trail and backcountry campground locations (most haven’t been updated in a decade or more).